Totilarson/CorePy/Corepy Examples/README_corepyexamples.md

 ## Corepy Examples
 - This folder has several python scripts that are used for various functions.
  - **Corebeta.py** - lists all key parameters and variables used for each core in subsequent python scripts. outputs a .json file used in Corepy
- - **PCAexample** -  Unsupervised clustering. takes input XRF data and conducts principal component analysis.
+ - **PCAexample.py** -  Unsupervised clustering. takes input XRF data and conducts principal component analysis.
 Outputs a .csv file with PCA-kmeans clusters.
- - **Corebox_crop** - takes corebox images and crops them into core tubes with depth registration
+ - **Corebox_crop.py** - takes corebox images and crops them into core tubes with depth registration
- - **Corepy_plotting** - makes various cross plots and depth profiles (chemofacies and element concentrations) to evaluate clustering results
+ - **Corepy_plotting.py** - makes various cross plots and depth profiles (chemofacies and element concentrations) to evaluate clustering results
- - **Coreimage** - overlays chemofacies cluster results on core box images
+ - **Coreimage.py** - overlays chemofacies cluster results on core box images

 ## Data Examples
 - contains examples of data that are needed to run both PCAexample and Corebox_crop.
 Running either of these scripts will establish the folder structure.
 Then you need to copy-paste the folders 'CoreBoxPhotos' and CoreXRF **from** Data-examples **to** './CorePy/Coredata